Ladies in Retirement: Casting

-The film is based on a Broadway play that starred Flora Robson, a forty-year-old actress playing a 60-year-old character, while Ida Lupino was only 23 at the time.
-Studio boss Harry Cohn fumed, "you're out of your mind choosing this child to play that role."
-Director Charles Vidor did everything he could to make Lupino look 40, including severely limiting makeup, pulling her hair back in a severe style and getting cinematographer Charles Barnes to light her face in a harsh light to wash out her skin's softness.
-Barnes told her that "I'll do what I can with my camera, but nearly everthing depends on your performance."
+The film was based on a West End and Broadway play that starred Mary Clare in London and Flora Robson in New York - actresses of 47 and 38 respectively, playing a 60-year-old character.
+Cast in the same part, Ida Lupino was only 23 at the time.
+Studio boss Harry Cohn fumed, "You're out of your mind choosing this child to play that role."
+Director Charles Vidor did everything he could to make Lupino look at least 40, including limiting her makeup, pulling her hair back in a severe style and getting cinematographer Charles Barnes to light her face harshly.
+Barnes told her that "I'll do what I can with my camera, but nearly everything depends on your performance."

 Isobel Elsom reprised her Broadway role as Leonora Fiske.

 Reception

 Critical response

 In a contemporary review, The New York Times called the film "... an exercise in slowly accumulating terror with all the psychological trappings of a Victorian thriller. ...
 It has been painstakingly done, beautifully photographed and tautly played, especially in its central role, and for the most part it catches all the script's nuances of horror quite as effectively as did the original play version ...
 Despite all its excellence, however, it must be added that Ladies in Retirement is a film for a proper and patient mood.
 It doesn't race through its story; it builds its terror step by step."

 Writing for the Los Angeles Times, critic Edwin Schallert called the film "a dramatic and somber portrayal" that "discloses no end of pictorial interest."
 He praised Lupino's and Hayward's performances, writing "... the film's feminine star appears young for the role but this in many ways makes her interpretation especially interesting and requires the utmost of skill from Miss Lupino in her acting.
 This is a demand that she meets ably, as does Louis Hayward, who succeeds logically and ingeniously in unmasking her as the killer."

 In the Hollywood Citizen-News, reviewer Carl Combs called Ladies in Retirement "a mighty fine movie ... eerie, atmospheric, and charged with melodrama, not to mention a half a dozen performances of considerable dramatic voltage.
 Its creepy qualities arise not from blood and thunder so much as from a sort of painful tenseness bred by insanity and murder."